Back to the journal

 Family History

-The Importance of Preserving Family History in the Digital Age
+Why Family Stories Still Get Lost in the Digital Age

-Why family stories matter even when photographs and messages are everywhere, and how to begin preserving them thoughtfully.
+Why family stories can still disappear when photographs and messages are everywhere, and how to start keeping the context.

 By StoriLeaf Editorial Team · 28 September 2025 · 7 min read